fairret: a Framework for Differentiable Fairness Regularization Terms: Fairness Regularization Terms

 It is common to minimize $\mathcal{L}_Y$ using mini-batches; the same batches can be used to minimize $R_\gamma$.
 Indeed, this is done in our experiments.
-Yet, though this makes \textsc{fairret}s more scalable, insufficient batch sizes will lead to poor approximations of the statistics $\gamma$.
-Clearly, the mean violation $\bv(h)$ in Eq.~(\ref{eq:violation}) computed over mini-batches is not an unbiased estimate of the actual violation computed over all data.
-We thus report the mean SmoothMax loss for increasing batch sizes in Appendix~\ref{app:batches}.
+Though this makes \textsc{fairret}s scalable, insufficient batch sizes will lead to poor approximations of the statistics $\gamma$.
+Clearly, the mean violation $\bv(h)$ in a violation \textsc{fairret} (Eq.~\ref{eq:violation}) computed over mini-batches is not an unbiased estimate of the actual violation over all data.
+We report the mean SmoothMax loss for increasing batch sizes in Appendix~\ref{app:minibatch}.